How to Clean a Suede Sofa at Home

 We recommend you to brush your suede sofa on regular basis.
 That will remove the surface dirt and dust and will raise the nap on your suede furniture.

-How to remove stains from your suede couch
+How to clean stains from your suede couch

 Even if you follow our advice and maintain your suede sofa every week, you can not protect it from accidents at all times.
 They just happen.
 But if you act at the moment you can minimize the damage.

-Follow our instructions below to learn how to clean stains from your suede couch.
+Follow our instructions below to learn how to clean a suede couch with household products.

 How to clean greasy stains